NateLehman/my-solitaire/README.md

 ### Here are the places to earn (or lose) points

-1. (30 points - mandatory) Instructor code review.
+1. ___DONE___ (30 points - mandatory) Instructor code review.
 Is it clean, well-structured, modular code.

-1. (20 points - mandatory) You need to deploy.
+1. ___DONE___ (20 points - mandatory) You need to deploy.
 It must be publicly available on the general internet (not just on Vandy campus).
 The IP address must not change for the 3 days prior to the Derby and during the entire Derby Day.
 This means AWS is an excellent option, but not the only one.

 1. (10 points) Enable modification of a user's profile.
 Must be saved back to the DB and viewable immediately by anyone else the going to the user's profile page and within the user's own header component.